Bowler, Montana

 Bowler is an unincorporated community located in Carbon County, Montana, United States at 45°12′18″N 108°43′08″W.

 The elevation is 4,698 feet.
 Bowler appears on the Bowler U.S. Geological Survey Map.

 History

 Bowler was an isolated agricultural community established in the late 1890s, situated in a valley at the foot of the Pryor Mountains.
-A post office operated in Bowler from 1894–1936, there was also a bar and a cemetery situated just outside town.
+A post office operated in Bowler from 1894 to 1936, there was also a bar and a cemetery situated just outside town.
 A few buildings and foundations located away from Pryor Mountain Road are all that remains today.